 • Eat cookies together.

-• Go to Target and wander the holiday aisles with a bag of popcorn.
+• Visit Target online and virtually wander the holiday aisles with a bag of popcorn.

 • Stay up late bingeing on Gilmore Girls.

 • Watch her pet her cat.

 • Remember to share her with her sister.

 • Hold every hug an extra second … or ten.

 Sure, this list might sound aggressive for only having three full days together, but after three months apart from their child, I’m not sure anyone should challenge the fortitude of a mother.
 And while some of the items may seem frivolous, it’s their very trivialness that I will devour like a subway rat.

 Washing and folding the 37 random socks that will spill out of her suitcase and picking up the 15 empty glasses that she’ll manage to leave on every surface in the house in her three short days home will be tasks I’ll uncharacteristically welcome.
 (Remind me about this again in December when she’s home for a month, will you?)